vmware-archive/vsphere-storage-for-docker/jekyll-docs/install.md

 ESXi component for VDVS is available in the form of a [VIB](https://blogs.vmware.com/vsphere/2011/09/whats-in-a-vib.html).
 VIB stands for vSphere Installation Bundle.
 At a conceptual level a VIB is similar to a tarball or ZIP archive in that it is a collection of files packaged into a single archive to facilitate distribution.

-Log into ESXi host and download the [latest release](https://bintray.com/vmware/vDVS/VIB/_latestVersion) of vDVS driver VIB on the ESXi.
+Log into ESXi host and download the [latest release](https://bintray.com/vmware/vDVS/VIB/_latestVersion) of VDVS driver VIB on the ESXi.
 Assuming that you have downloaded the VIB at /tmp location you can run the below command to install it on ESXi.
 You will need ESXi version **6.0 or above**

 ```
 # esxcli software vib install -v /tmp/vmware-esx-vmdkops-0.12.ccfc38f.vib